 Walk into any gym and watch heavy sets.
-You will see lifters holding breath at random moments, exhaling at the wrong time, or panting through every rep. Most have never been taught how to breathe under load.
+You will see lifters holding breath at random moments, exhaling at the wrong time, or panting through every rep. Many have never been taught how to breathe under load.
 The cost shows up in form breakdown, lower back strain, and capped strength gains.
 Breathing during lifts is not optional.
 It is part of the lift.

 The Science Behind Bracing